EVA-3D/eva-main/docs/FAQ.md

 Sadly, there is no other way to sponsor EVA as platform like Patreon can't be used with the broken polish tax system... (rant redacted)

+## How can I contribute or make derivatives / remixes

+Remix this model on [printables.com](https://www.printables.com/model/200939-eva-3-modular-3d-printer-carriage-platform).

+The rules are:

+1. follow the License - to name a few:
+      1. attribute
+      2. release under the same license
+2. do not remove any of the EVA logos from the parts

 ## What color scheme can be used?

 As long as it's not purple it's fine.
 As everyone knows black color is the strongest but green is the fastest EVA is black/green so we have the benefits of both ;)